tuandung222/hcmut-compiler-project-mt22/README.md

+- The course is easily to pass with a score at 9.0!
-# If you copy from my work, you could receive a zero on the assignment for academic dishonesty.
+- So if you copy from my work, you could receive a zero on the assignment for academic dishonesty.